No charge unless we win: 855-913-1134

 Why Work with Our Workplace Harassment Lawyers

-At Matern Law Group we have a strong history of protecting California employees.
+At Matern Law Group, we have a strong history of protecting California employees.
 Our workplace harassment lawyers take each case seriously.
 We hold employers accountable.

-Frequently Asked Workplace Harrasment Questions
+Frequently Asked Workplace Harassment Questions

 Workplace harassment is any unwelcome behavior, based on characteristics like race, gender, age, religion, disability, or sexual orientation, that creates an intimidating, hostile, or abusive work environment.